Questions & Answers

 - Morning/afternoon sun = approx. 5500 K

 UGR stands for unified glare rating.
-It is used to assess (psychological) glare from workplace lighting.
-UGR is based on a glare formula that takes into account all the luminaires in a system that contribute to the glare impression.
+It is used to assess the (psychological) glare caused by lighting in workplaces.
+UGR is based on a glare formula that takes into account all luminaires in a system that contribute to the perceived glare.

-Typical UGR limit values that must not be exceeded:
+Typical UGR limits that must not be exceeded:

 - ≤16 technical drawing